From warship to dream houseboat (5 of 5)

 Houseboat renovation

 Looking back, the whole process of getting the renovation license was just a piece of cake.
-Ok, it took 9 months, 6 drafts and about 286 emails with the Building and housing supervisory service, but in the end our design got the stamp ‘Approved’.
+Ok, it took 9 months, 6 drafts, and about 286 emails with the Building and Housing Supervisory Service, but in the end, our design got the stamp ‘Approved’.
 Having your houseboat actually demolished was the hard part.
 No pain, no gain.
 I know, but this whole event really pushed the limits.

 Drive the houseboat to the demolition place

-On the morning of Demolishing Day the conditions were perfect: no wind and no rain.
-I felt pretty nervous though.
-Of course I knew the concrete barge floated well, but sailing in open water is a different story.
+On the morning of Demolishing Day, the conditions were perfect: no wind and no rain.
+I felt pretty nervous, though.
+Of course, I knew the concrete barge floated well, but sailing in open water is a different story.

 The concrete houseboat sails again

-It had been over 60 years that she had sailed for the last time, ending up in the Eastern Docks of Amsterdam in 1953.
-Originally the ship was built to transport diesel from England to France after D-Day to supply the allied troops.
+It had been over 60 years since she had sailed for the last time, ending up in the Eastern Docks of Amsterdam in 1953.
+Originally, the ship was built to transport diesel from England to France after D-Day to supply the allied troops.
 In 1943, the year the boat was built, nobody ever thought that it would be used as a houseboat.
 Let alone that an Amsterdam artist would build a complete concrete building on top of the original hull.
-And let alone that some other Amsterdam dude (yes, that’s me) decided to have this 100.000 lbs construction removed again.
+And let alone that some other Amsterdam dude (yes, that’s me) decided to have this 100,000 lbs construction removed again.
 So the ship was towed through the calm waters of Amsterdam to the demolition place.
 It turned out to be the calm before the storm.

-Break trough the walls
+Break through the walls

 Delicate brutal power